google-research/language/language/totto/README.md

 By providing multiple different descriptions from the same table, this dataset can be utilized as a testbed for the controllable generation of table description.

 You can find more details, analyses, and baseline results in [our paper](https://arxiv.org/abs/2004.14373).
-You can cite it as follows:
+You can download the data from the [main repository](https://github.com/google-research-datasets/ToTTo/) and cite our paper as follows:

 ```
 @article{parikh2020totto,